ls-lucas-vogt/pt_hospitality_data_analyst_interview/README.md

    cd pt_hospitality_data_analyst_interview
    ```

+2. Create a new branch for your changes.

-2. Create and activate a virtual environment.
+3. Create and activate a virtual environment.
 Example:
    ```bash
    python -m venv venv
    source venv/bin/activate  # On Windows use `venv\Scripts\activate`
    ```

-3. Install the required packages from `requirements.txt` file.
+4. Install the required packages from `requirements.txt` file.

 ## 📁 Initial Project Structure
 ```